stevegeek/quo/README.md

 ## Inspired by `rectify`

-Note this implementation is inspired by the `Rectify` gem; https://github.com/andypike/rectify.
+This implementation is inspired by the `Rectify` gem: https://github.com/andypike/rectify.
 Thanks to Andy Pike for the inspiration.

 ## License